gsgallant/greatseats/README.md

-#Great Seats -- Group Project, Rutgers Coding Bootcamp
+#Great Seats -- Group Project
 ***
 #App can be seen at:
 - http://greatseats.herokuapp.com/